nest/nest-simulator/doc/index.rst

 Related projects
 ################

-You may be interested in the associated tooling of NEST Simulator:
+Many other extensions and open-source tools related to the NEST Simulator are available.
+In particular the following packages may be of interest:

 - `NESTML <https://nestml.readthedocs.io/en/latest/>`_ - a domain specific language to describe neuron models in NEST
 - `NEST Desktop <https://nest-desktop.readthedocs.io/en/latest/>`_ - a web-based GUI application for NEST Simulator